ggandor/leap.nvim/README.md

 the ultimate goal of establishing a new standard interface for moving around in the visible editor area in Vim-like editors.

-The plugin allows you to jump to any positions in the visible window / tab page area by entering a 2-character search pattern, and then potentially a "label" character to choose among multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
-The main novel idea in Leap is its "clairvoyant" ability: it maps possible futures, and shows you which key(s) you will need to press _before_ you actually need to do that.

 ![showcase](../media/showcase.gif?raw=true)

-## How to use it (TL;DR)
+### How to use it (TL;DR)

+Leap allows you to jump to any positions in the visible window / tab page area by entering a 2-character search pattern, and then potentially a "label" character to choose among multiple matches, similar to [Sneak](https://github.com/justinmk/vim-sneak).
+The novel idea in Leap is its "clairvoyant" ability: it maps possible futures, and shows you which key(s) you will need to press _before_ you actually need to do that.

 - Initiate the search in the forward (`s`) or backward (`S`) direction, or in the other windows (`gs`).